Hi, what do you want to do?

 Poetry and Photography

 Students determine how to use photographs to depict the feelings and meaning of poetry.
-In this poetry expression instructional activity, students work in teams as production companies to design a short film of photos.
-They use the film...
+In this poetry expression lesson, students work in teams as production companies to design a short film of photos.
+They use the film as a medium to...

 Curated OER